brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

 Code in such languages struggles to stay at the high level of describing programmer intent.
-Instead, the flow of each thought gets interrupted with low-level details about data structures.
+Instead, the flow of each thought is interrupted with low-level data structure details.
 When code can’t abstract away the mechanics of iteration, it becomes more difficult to read;
 it’s more liable to errors,
 because the same iteration logic needs to be repeated over and over;
-and no improvements can be made to a data structure that change its iteration strategy without finding and changing every place in the code where that data structure is iterated across.
+and any improvements to a data structure that affects iteration require finding and changing every place in the code where that data structure is iterated across.

 The remedy is encapsulation.
-The Iterator Pattern explains that you should move the details about how a data structure is traversed into an “iterator” object that, from the outside, simply yields one item after another without exposing the internals of how the data structure is traversed.
+The Iterator Pattern proposes
+that the details about how a data structure is traversed should be moved into an “iterator” object that, from the outside, simply yields one item after another without exposing the internals of how the data structure is traversed.